-Assignments are due at the beginning of the class on the due date listed.
+Assignments are due at time and date listed.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.

-Missed Exams/Quizzes/Labs, etc.
+Missed Exams/Quizzes/Labs etc

 Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
 They are generally given only in medical emergencies or severe personal crises.
-Some missed labs or other activities may not be able to be accommodated.
+Some missed activities may not be able to be accommodated.
 Please consult with your instructor.